The C Interfaces:

 H5Pset_elink_fapl

-when the external link link_name
+when the external link link_name is accessed.

 If no such property list is set, the library uses the